Editorial by Industrial Quick Search

 Robustness

 Vacuum forming is also known for its robustness.
-Of course, some plastic materials are sensitive to others, but some are tough enough to cope with any resistance.
+While some plastic materials may be sensitive, many are durable and can withstand significant resistance.

 Cons of Vacuum Forming